Vengeance (2011): Storylines

-Vengeance featured professional wrestling matches involving different wrestlers from pre-existing scripted feuds, plots, and storylines that developed on WWE's television programs, Raw SuperShow and SmackDown.
-Wrestlers portrayed heroes (faces) or villains (heels) as they followed a series of events that built tension and culminated in a wrestling match or series of matches.
+The event included matches that resulted from scripted storylines.
+Results were predetermined by WWE's writers, while storylines were produced on WWE's weekly television shows, Raw and SmackDown.

 The main rivalry involved WWE Champion Alberto Del Rio against former champion John Cena for the WWE Championship.
 At Hell in a Cell earlier in the month, Cena lost his title to Del Rio after Cena was locked out of the steel cell while Del Rio pinned CM Punk in a Triple threat Hell in a Cell match.
 A week later, recently instated Interim General Manager of Raw John Laurinaitis booked Cena's rematch against Del Rio for Vengeance.
-On the October 17 episode of Raw SuperShow, Cena won a tag team match with Jim Ross to defeat Del Rio and Michael Cole and as per the pre-match stipulation, he chose the match at Vengeance to be a Last Man Standing match.
+On the October 17 episode of Raw, Cena won a tag team match with Jim Ross to defeat Del Rio and Michael Cole and as per the pre-match stipulation, he chose the match at Vengeance to be a Last Man Standing match.

 Another rivalry was between CM Punk, Triple H, The Miz, and R-Truth.
 At Night of Champions, during the main event which was between the COO Triple H and Punk, The Miz and R-Truth interfered and attacked both competitors.
 The following night on Raw SuperShow, Triple H fired The Miz and R-Truth.
 At Hell in a Cell, The Miz and R-Truth attacked John Cena, CM Punk, Alberto Del Rio, the referee, and cameramen while the cell was still closed.
 The entire WWE roster came out to find a way into the cell.
 Eventually, they found pliers and got into the cell and Triple H attacked The Miz and R-Truth.
 On the October 10 episode of Raw SuperShow, Triple H was relieved from his duties of running Raw (though still COO) and Executive Vice President of Talent Relations John Laurinaitis was named Raw Interim General Manager and later that night made this match.